Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 Standard & Poor’s | BBB | BBB | BBB | Stable |

-According to the latest quarterly report, all four credit rating agencies rate GM’s corporate credit at investment grade.
+According to the latest annual report, all four credit rating agencies rate GM’s corporate credit at investment grade.

 In March 2023, Moody’s upgraded GM’s senior unsecured notes to Baa2 from Baa3.